 If your proposal is successful and results in an award, Sponsored Programs will review and accept the agreement on behalf of the institution.
-Once the award is finalized, Sponsored Programs staff will initiate the setup of the grant account in the Business Office and you will be invited to an Award Implementation Meeting.
+Once the award is finalized, Sponsored Programs staff will initiate the setup of the grant account in the Business Office.
 Then your funded project can begin!

 For a detailed description of the roles of the Principal Investigator, the Sponsored Programs Office, the Business Office and the Provost with regard to pre- and post-award grants activity, please refer to Roles & Responsibilities for Sponsored Projects and Grants.